I’VE ALWAYS HAD to CONTROL –

 AND

-• focus on what’s important to you, & put your all into those – rather than into things that aren’t that relevant or worthwhile
+• focus on what’s important to you, putting your all into those things – rather than into any that aren’t relevant or worthwhile

 • be happy with yourself, focus on what you can change, and ignore what you can’t (either not right now – or ever)